 - Hair Dye containing the ingredient p-Phenylenediamine

-- Eyelash Curlers, the nickel body could cause irritation
+- Eyelash Curlers (the nickel body can cause irritation)

-- Eyelid Dermatitis – It’s known to manifest itself as an allergic reaction to something that has direct contact with ones eyelids.
+- Eyelid Dermatitis, which is known to manifest itself as an allergic reaction to something that comes into direct contact with one’s eyelids.

-- Atopic Dermatitis – This is the result of food or airborne allergens.
+- Atopic Dermatitis , which is the result of airborne allergens.

-- Eborrheic Dermatitis – This is the result when the skin reacts to its own natural oils and bacteria.
+- Eborrheic Dermatitis, which happens when the skin reacts to its own natural oils and bacteria.

-- Blepharitis – This condition is a chronic inflammation of the eyelids, caused by excess bacteria.
+- Blepharitis, a chronic inflammation of the eyelids caused by excess bacteria.

 Treatment for Dry Eyelids

-Unlike other parts of the body, the skin around your eyes, including your eyelids is much more sensitive.
-Simply applying lotions or moisturizers is unsafe and not recommended by most dermatologists.
+The skin around your eyes is much more sensitive than the skin around other parts of the body.
+Simply applying lotions or moisturizers is unsafe, and not recommended by most dermatologists.
 Companies make specific types of gels and creams for the skin around your eyes.
-Using these types of lubricants can help you achieve the moisturized skin you’re looking for on your eyelids.
+Using these types of lubricants can help you achieve the moisturized skin you are looking for on your eyelids.
 Another good treatment option is to gently wash with baby shampoo and wipe the area clean.
-Talk with a dermatologist, possibly one referred by an ophthalmologist, or if possible, try talking to an ophthalmologist who specializes in dermatology.
+Talk with a dermatologist, possibly one referred by your ophthalmologist, or if possible, try talking to an ophthalmologist who specializes in dermatology.

-Another treatment option is to stop hanging around known allergens.
-This only triggers symptoms, including dryness.
-Discontinue use of make-up and only replace the make-up when the condition heals.
-Try avoiding contact with dirty surfaces with your hands.
-Unfortunately, many people naturally touch their face, eyes and other parts of their body without notice.
-Keep hands clean by constantly washing them or by applying an antibacterial gel.
-Wash your face twice a day, especially before bed and reapplying make-up.
-Warm wash clothes or warm pads can help to soften the dry skin on your eyelids, making them easier to remove.
+Another strategy is to avoid known allergens.
+Discontinue using make-up until your condition heals.
+Try not to touch dirty surfaces with your hands.
+Unfortunately, many people naturally touch their face and eyes without thinking about it.
+Keep your hands clean by constantly washing them or by applying an antibacterial gel.
+Wash your face twice a day, especially before bed and before reapplying make-up.
+Warm washcloths or warm pads can help to soften the dry skin on your eyelids, making it easier to remove.